 The most livable towns and cities generally have at least one location that citizens can identify as a gathering place.
 Examples include Southlake Town Center, Firewheel Town Center in Garland, and Sundance Square in Fort Worth.
 Another type of gathering space that is not as obvious, but is often just as effective as intentionally created spaces are known as "third places."
-These are places that are not the "home" or the "office", but a place where people gather and discuss issues and ideas, and where rank and title are left behind.
+These are places that are not the "home" or the "office", but a place where people gather and discuss issues and ideas.
 They also serve as social meeting places for neighborhoods and communities.
 Examples include coffee shops, bookstores, cafes, and restaurants.

-Recommendation 5.9: Provide an environment for "third places" to occur as new development takes place.
+Recommendation 5.9: Encourage "third places" to occur as new development takes place.

-- Ensure that new commercial developments create a lasting infrastructure of buildings that are laid out in pedestrian-oriented development patterns, are largely contiguous and include broad landscaped sidewalks, plazas or parks. - Small retail venues can serve as a gathering place for adjacent neighborhoods, especially if the retail can easily be accessed by trails and sidewalks. - Require inclusion and identification of gathering places in new commercial development.
+- Ensure that new commercial developments create a lasting infrastructure of buildings that are laid out in pedestrian-oriented development patterns, are largely contiguous and include broad landscaped sidewalks, plazas, or parks. - Small retail venues can serve as a gathering place for residents, especially if the retail can easily be accessed by trails and sidewalks. - Encourage inclusion and identification of gathering places in new commercial development.